Cryptocurrency

+Cryptocurrency is a type of digital asset that uses distributed ledger, or blockchain, technology to enable a secure transaction.

 Individual coin ownership records are stored in a digital ledger or blockchain, which is a computerized database that uses a consensus mechanism to secure transaction records, control the creation of additional coins, and verify the transfer of coin ownership.
 The two most common consensus mechanisms are proof of work and proof of stake.
 Despite the name, which has come to describe many of the fungible blockchain tokens that have been created, cryptocurrencies are not considered to be currencies in the traditional sense, and varying legal treatments have been applied to them in various jurisdictions, including classification as commodities, securities, and currencies.
 Cryptocurrencies are generally viewed as a distinct asset class in practice.

-The first cryptocurrency was bitcoin, which was first released as open-source software in 2009.
-As of June 2023, there were more than 25,000 other cryptocurrencies in the marketplace, of which more than 40 had a market capitalization exceeding $1 billion.
-As of April 2025, the cryptocurrency market capitalization was already estimated at $2.76 trillion.

 History

 In 1983, American cryptographer David Chaum conceived of a type of cryptographic electronic money called ecash.
 Later, in 1995, he implemented it through Digicash, an early form of cryptographic electronic payments.
 Digicash required user software in order to withdraw notes from a bank and designate specific encrypted keys before they could be sent to a recipient.
 This allowed the digital currency to be untraceable by a third party.

 In 1996, the National Security Agency published a paper entitled How to Make a Mint: The Cryptography of Anonymous Electronic Cash, describing a cryptocurrency system.
 The paper was first published in an MIT mailing list (October 1996) and later (April 1997) in The American Law Review.

 In 1998, Wei Dai described "b-money," an anonymous, distributed electronic cash system.
 Shortly thereafter, Nick Szabo described bit gold.
-Like bitcoin and other cryptocurrencies that would follow it, bit gold (not to be confused with the later gold-based exchange BitGold) was described as an electronic currency system that required users to complete a proof of work function with solutions being cryptographically put together and published.
+Like bitcoin and other later cryptocurrencies, bit gold was proposed as a digital currency system in which users would generate money by completing proof-of-work functions whose solutions were cryptographically chained and published.

 In January 2009, bitcoin was created by pseudonymous developer Satoshi Nakamoto.
 It used SHA-256, a cryptographic hash function, in its proof-of-work scheme.
 In April 2011, Namecoin was created as an attempt at forming a decentralized DNS.
 In October 2011, Litecoin was released, which used scrypt as its hash function instead of SHA-256.
 Peercoin, created in August 2012, used a hybrid of proof-of-work and proof-of-stake.

 Cryptocurrency has undergone several periods of growth and retraction, including several bubbles and market crashes, such as in 2011, 2013–2014/15, 2017–2018, and 2021–2023.